ExpressLRS/Docs/docs/gsod.md

 The project would be a success if we could provide a link to users for 90% of new user questions.

 ELRS Developers also volunteer a lot of time communicating with commercial manufacturers.
 For a majority of the manufacturers English is not their native language and current ELRS documentation may be confusing.
-A long term goal of the project is to minimise design errors in commercial hardware releases.
+A long term goal of the project is to minimize design errors in commercial hardware releases.

 ## Timeline